Leonard Baskin: Personal life

-Baskin was born in New Brunswick, NJ.
-When Baskin was seven, the family relocated to the Jewish Orthodox section of Williamsburg in Brooklyn, New York.
 Baskin was first cousin to American modern dancer and choreographer Sophie Maslow.
-His first wife Esther Baskin, a nature writer, the author of Creatures of Darkness and The Poppy and Other Deadly Plants, and mother to son Tobias, died in 1973 at age 47.
+His first wife, Esther Baskin, a nature writer, the author of Creatures of Darkness and The Poppy and Other Deadly Plants, and mother to son Tobias, died in 1973 at age 47.
 Baskin died at age 77 on June 3, 2000, in Northampton, where he resided.
 He was survived by his second wife Lisa Unger Baskin and their two children Hosea and Lucretia.